Some Rigidity Theorem for Anosov Geodesic Flows: Introduction and Main Results

-for all $t\geq 0$ with $ C > 0$ and $0 < \lambda <1$, where the constant $\lambda$ is called the \emph{constant of contraction} of the flow and $G$ is the geodesic vector field.
-Our first result is: \begin{theorem} Let $M$ be a complete Riemannian manifold with finite volume and sectional curvature bounded below by $-c^2$.
-If the geodesic flow is Anosov with constant of contraction $\lambda$, then $\lambda \geq e^{-c}$.

-Moreover, the equality holds if and only if the sectional curvature of $M$ is constant equal to $-c^2$.

-\end{theorem} The first part of the Theorem implies that for Anosov geodesic flows, the dynamic is controlled, to some, extent by the curvature.
+for all $t\geq 0$ with $ C > 0$ and $0 < \lambda <1$, where the constant $\lambda$ is called a \emph{constant of contraction} of the flow and $G$ is the geodesic vector field.
+In our first result, we give a lower bound for the possible values of $\lambda$ depending on the lower bound of the curvature.
+Furthermore, we prove that if $\lambda$ reaches its minimum value, then we have a rigidity of the geometry.
+More specifically \begin{theorem} Let $M$ be a complete Riemannian manifold with sectional curvature bounded below by $-c^2$ and Anosov geodesic flow $\phi^{t}_{_M}$. \begin{itemize} \item[(a)] Any constant of contraction $\lambda$ of $\phi^{t}_{_M}$ satisfies $\lambda \geq e^{-c}$. \item[(b)] If $M$ has finite volume, then $\lambda=e^{-c}$ if and only if the sectional curvature of $M$ is constant, equal to $-c^2$. \end{itemize} \end{theorem} The first part of Theorem \ref{curvature} implies that for Anosov geodesic flows the dynamics is controlled, to some extent, by the curvature.
 The second part is more general: it says that rigidity in the dynamical sense provides rigidity in the geometrical sense.
 We emphasize that our result does not require the compactness of the manifold.
-It is worth noting that the first part of Theorem \ref{curvature} actually follows from part of Ma\~ne's proof of the Corollary of Theorem A at \cite{mane:mane}.
-However, the Ma\~ne's proof does not provide any information concerning to rigidity.

-The rigidity of Theorem \ref{curvature} in the compact case, can be proven using the Pesin's formula and some techniques of \cite{mane:freire}, but it is worth noting that in general the Pesin's formula is not valid in non-compact manifolds, see \cite{fel:riq}, so as some theorems in \cite{mane:freire}.
-As we are interested in the non-compact case, our proof does not use the Pesin's formula.
+It is worth noting that the first part of Theorem \ref{curvature} follows from the proof of the corollary of Theorem A by Ma\~ne in \cite{mane:mane}, this result can also be proved using the Rauch comparison theorem, for more details see \cite{handbook:handbook}.
+However, Ma\~ne's proof and the approach using the Rauch comparison theorem do not provide any information concerning rigidity.
+Here we will give a different proof of this theorem in which, if the equality holds, the additional information obtained in the proof provides a new understanding of the rigidity problem.\\ Another important thing is to observe that in the compact case, the rigidity of Theorem \ref{curvature} can be proved using Pesin's formula for the entropy and Lyapunov exponents and some techniques of \cite{mane:freire}, but it is worth noting that, in general, Pesin's formula is not valid in non-compact manifolds (cf. \cite{fel:riq}), so as some theorems in \cite{mane:freire}.
+As we are interested also in the non-compact case, our proof does not use Pesin's formula.

-In the proof of first part of Theorem \ref{curvature}, the hypothesis of finite volume is required only to ensure the non-existence of conjugate points (see \cite{mane:mane}).
+In the proof of the first part of Theorem \ref{curvature}, the hypothesis of finite volume is required only to ensure the non-existence of conjugate points (see \cite{mane:mane}).
 Therefore, when the volume is infinite and without conjugate points, the first part of this theorem is also valid, see Lemma \ref{inequality curvature}.
+It is worth mentioning that the condition of no conjugate points is redundant due to the authors' recent preprint (see \cite{RomanaMelo3}).